Courtaulds: Expansion

 Courtaulds also entered the market of cellulosics (viscose and acetate) in North America with the setting up of the American Viscose Corporation (AVC) in 1909.
 The investment in the US was highly successful, but its sale at a knock-down price was enforced in 1941 as part of the negotiations which preceded Lend-Lease.
 Courtaulds was Canada's only rayon manufacturer in the 1980s, and was criticised for polluting Cornwall, Ontario.
-By 1989 the company was dumping "an average of 12 million litres of water a day, loaded with acids, zinc, murky solid materials and other contaminants....
+By 1989, the company was dumping "an average of 12 million litres of water a day, loaded with acids, zinc, murky solid materials and other contaminants....
 Tests in 1986 showed the company's waste killed healthy trout within five minutes."

-In the interwar era, Courtaulds, along with its domestic rival, British Celanese, both benefitted from tariff protection extended to the rayon industry by the Finance Act of 1925.
-In 1927–28 Courtaulds and Vereinigte Glanzstoff-Fabriken (VGF) gained control of the Italian rayon manufacturer SNIA Viscosa from Riccardo Gualino.
+In the interwar period, Courtaulds, along with its domestic rival, British Celanese, both benefitted from tariff protection extended to the rayon industry by the Finance Act of 1925.
+In 1927–28, Courtaulds and Vereinigte Glanzstoff-Fabriken (VGF) gained control of the Italian rayon manufacturer SNIA Viscosa from Riccardo Gualino.
 A German director of VGF, Karl Scherer, replaced Gualino as head of the firm and cut output drastically.
 The foreign intervention was seen as humiliating by the fascists.
-In Europe Courtaulds expanded its cellulosics business both directly and in joint ventures, including British Cellophane.
+In Europe, Courtaulds expanded its cellulosics business both directly and through joint ventures, such as the creation of British Cellophane in 1935.

-In 1945 Courtaulds remained one of the four groups which dominated the man-made fibre industry in Europe (counting the German VGF and the Dutch AKU as one group, and including also the CTA—later merged into Rhone Poulenc in France, and Snia Viscose in Italy).
+In 1945, Courtaulds remained one of the four groups which dominated the man-made fibre industry in Europe (counting the German VGF and the Dutch AKU as one group, and including also the CTA—later merged into Rhone Poulenc in France, and Snia Viscose in Italy).
 Courtaulds' activities in continental Europe consisted in a wholly owned, one-factory viscose fibre business employing some 3,000 people in France, a 50% share in a similar business in Germany (of which the other 50% was owned by VGF, the major competitor), and a minority shareholding which controlled 20% of the voting capital in the Italian firm Snia Viscosa, also primarily a viscose fibre producer.
 This activity expanded until the 1960s, when these products were replaced by newer developments.

-In 1964 Courtaulds acquired Fine Spinners and Doublers for £14 million and the Lancashire Cotton Corporation for £22 million.
+In 1964, Courtaulds acquired Fine Spinners and Doublers for £14 million and the Lancashire Cotton Corporation for £22 million.